TosbackCgusBridge-Bot/CGUs-versions/Shopstyle/Privacy Policy.md

 We collect User Information across our Services, including as follows:

-*   When you register for our Services (for example, name, username, password, country or state of location, zip code, postal mail address and email address);
+*   When you register for our Services (for example, name, username, display name, password, country or state of location, zip code, postal mail address and email address);
 *   If you sign up for an email subscription on our Services, we collect your email address and may also collect other information about your subscription preferences and interests;
 *   For some of our Services, you may be asked to provide your mobile phone number in order to receive text messages containing information you have requested and other information that we think may be of interest to you;
 *   When you view or interact with our Services, we may collect certain data, including IP Address, language setting, operating system type, page you requested, Advertising ID, user agent, and time stamp;